Your SaaS Demo Broke. Again. Time to Fix It.

 These aren’t fancy – they’re what baseline professionalism looks like.
 You don't need a full platform team.
 You just need consistency.

-You don’t need a multi region service mesh running 47 microservices.
+You don’t need a multi-region service mesh running 47 microservices.
 You need one reliable container, a fast deploy cycle, and clean logs.

 Kubernetes?
 Maybe.
 But only if it’s solving real problems, not introducing new ones.
-For many early B2B teams, a Docker Compose setup with sane backups is still better than an overengineered cloud spaghetti.
+For many early B2B teams, a Docker Compose setup with sane backups is still better than overengineered cloud spaghetti.

 It’s about predictability.
 Not 9s of uptime – just not crashing in front of a lead.